larrydodson/election_analysis/README.md

 Tom's request includes that we build analysis and audit tools that would allow his office to have an automated process utilizing Python programming.
 The goal for automation is to replace the current manual method of using Excel, improving the accuracy and quality of the elections results.
 An automated process would be used for analyzing election results for future elections within Colorado.

-This report is a written summary analysis of the requested election audit, with the purpose to report on election results using the provided data accurately and quickly.
+This report is a written summary analysis of the requested election audit project, with the purpose to report on election results using the provided data accurately and quickly.

 **Figure-1** Election Subjects, Colorado Counties of Arapahoe, Denver, Jefferson  ![counties_map.png](https://github.com/larrydodson/election_analysis/blob/master/resources/counties_map.png)